 National Planning Awards 2012

-APA's National Planning Excellence, Achievement, and Leadership Awards honor the best planning efforts and individuals that create communities of lasting value.
-The 2012 award recipients will be honored at a special luncheon held during APA's National Planning Conference.
+APA's National Planning Excellence and Achievement Awards honor the best planning efforts and individuals that create communities of lasting value.
+The 2012 recipients were honored at a special luncheon held during APA's National Planning Conference.

 National Planning Excellence Awards